crhansbury/vopmembership/README.md

 * `openpyxl`
 * `dataclass`
+* `datetime`

 ## Sources

 Pregueiro, Pedro.
 "A Guide to Excel Spreadsheets in Python with openpyxl". https://realpython.com/openpyxl-excel-spreadsheets-python/#importing-data-from-a-spreadsheet.
-2019, Aug 26
+2019, Aug 26.

 The PyCoach.
 "How to Easily Automate Emails with Python." https://towardsdatascience.com/how-to-easily-automate-emails-with-python-8b476045c151.
 2022, Jun 8.

 Unkonwn.
 "5 Examples of Write/Append Data to Excel Using openpyxl". https://www.excel-learn.com/append-data-openpyxl/#:~:text=For%20appending%20at%20the%20end,with%20our%20sample%20excel%20file.

 OpenAI.
 ChatGPT. https://openai.com.
 2023.

+Grupetta, Stephen.
+"Using Python Optional Arguments When Defining Functions. https://realpython.com/python-optional-arguments/.
+2021, Aug 30.

+"How to get current date and time in Python?" https://www.programiz.com/python-programming/datetime/current-datetime#:~:text=If%20we%20need%20to%20get,class%20of%20the%20datetime%20module.&text=Here%2C%20we%20have%20used%20datetime,and%20time%20in%20another%20format.